THE CLOTHING RESTORATION PROJECT

 03.07.2024

-The first blog explores the history of cotton in five different regions of the world - India, West Africa, the Islamic Empire and Central and South America.
 While cotton is important to many more cultures than what we have explored here, we chose to investigate the four areas where the cotton plant was domesticated, as well as West Africa for its historical impact on our present lives.
 In these ancient societies, everyday life was dominated by spinning and weaving.
 Because of the amount of time, effort, and expertise it took to make, cloth was one of the most valuable items for many societies in ancient times.

-The world of fabric
+The World of Fabric

 Clothing is unique to humans.
 No other animal on earth has the appetite, obsession, and mastery of the art of making clothing and fabric that humans do.
 We wear clothes for protection for survival in harsh environments, but also, and maybe more importantly, to express ourselves and let other people know our values, beliefs and identities.